willstepp/writings/hunger/hunger.md

 The voice of his mother was tender.
 It had been months since Mika had heard any kindness spoken to him and the gentle sound of her words alone broke his heart.
 He wept like a child and bowed his head agaist her breast.

-Mama, I am low.
-I am worse than all of them.
-I am selfish to have abandoned my tribe for a promise made to a dead man.
+I am low in spirit, mama.
+Worse than all of them.
+Selfish to have abandoned my tribe for a promise made to a dead man.
 My heart is impure.
 They are right to banish me from the tribe.
 In the wilds is where I belong.
 This is my home now.

 Do not say such things.
 You are brave to follow your heart against the ways of the world.
 You are strong to honor the will of your father and to do the thing he has asked of you.
 Though I do not understand it I will do what I can to help you along the way.